The GlobalSolutions

 To get started with your Docker CE stack:

-1. Subscribe: Purchase the Docker CE AMI directly from the AWS Marketplace.
+1. Subscribe: Purchase the Docker CE AMI from the AWS Marketplace.

 2. Connect via SSH: